linpengcheng/PurefunctionPipelineDataflow/README.md

 More than 80% functions of my project is `->>` threading macro code block, each step is simple, verifiable, replaceable, testable, pluggable, extensible, and easy to implement multithreading.
+My article makes development a simple task of serial and parallel functional pipelined "CRUD".

 The clojure threading macro provides language-level support for PurefunctionPipeline&Dataflow.

 The sea sails by the helmsman and the programming moves toward the data.
 Initial state, final state,